 - Must undergo a background check

-- Must be at least 21 years of age or older to volunteer in long-term positions without a guardian
+- Must be at least 21 years of age or older for long-term positions without a guardian

-- Must drive your personal vehicle around Lake to perform volunteer duties and carry work equipment (gas compensation may be provided)
+- Must drive your personal vehicle to perform volunteer duties (gas compensation may be provided)

 - Must have a factory built, self-sustained camper or RV with insurance